Monday, May 16, 2011

 Heyy-ooooo... how ya' doing everybody?

-Couldn't help it, been listening to Howard Stern all day and it's stu
+Couldn't help it, been listening to Howard Stern all day and it's stuck in my head.

 Here it is in sculptor Mike Falcigno's own words: